SakshiBobde774/mern-todo-app/README.md

 A modern, full-stack Task Management application built with the MERN stack.
 This project features secure authentication, symmetric UI design, and advanced note-taking capabilities using Markdown.

+🚀 Key Features

-🚀 Key FeaturesUser Authentication: Secure Login and Signup using JWT (JSON Web Tokens) and BcryptJS for password hashing.
+User Authentication: Secure Login and Signup using JWT (JSON Web Tokens) and BcryptJS for password hashing.

 Full CRUD Functionality: Create, Read, Update, and Delete notes seamlessly.